- About Us

 Compared to ceramic tiles, glazed tiles are more durable.
 It’s more stain-resistant thanks to the added protective glass layer as the finish.
 However, glazed porcelain tiles are a little bit less durable than unglazed ones.

 Glazed porcelain tiles have a higher density than ceramic tiles do that makes them waterproof.
 However, the application for the bathroom is better with unglazed porcelain tiles while the glazed version for the living room, kitchen, bedroom, and exterior.

-Glazed porcelain tiles are perfect for indoor flooring where customization and different styles of tiles are required.
-There are extensive colors available for glazed porcelain tiles.
+Porcelain tiles are perfect for indoor flooring where customization and different styles of tiles are required.
+There are extensive colors available for porcelain tiles.
 They’re highly resistant to chipping, scratches, and wetness while demanding easy maintenance like sweeping or mopping.
-The popular applications of glazed porcelain tiles are for areas with high traffic.
+The popular applications of porcelain tiles are for areas with high traffic.
 However, it’s getting common to use these tiles for bathrooms, kitchens, laundry rooms, and other areas.
 Glazed porcelain tiles are also widely applied for exterior use now.
 In general, considering the functionality and aesthetic reasons, glazed tiles provide more flexibility for new building or renovation.

-The making of glazed porcelain tiles is similar to other porcelain products made from clay except that the manufacturing process is modernized and specified for tile products.
+The making of porcelain tiles is similar to other porcelain products made from clay except that the manufacturing process is modernized and specified for tile products.
 Glazed tiles have a longer period of burning and glass liquid applied to the finish that makes it different from the unglazed counterparts.

 The manufacturer then blends the mixture into powder with soil consistency.
 Water is added to create that gray-brown mud dough known as the slurry.
 The dough is then transferred to the drying facility to dry up the slurry from moisture that results in clay powder with sand consistency.